tscanlin/developers.optimizely.com/src/content/android/getting-started/index.md

     Optimizely.startOptimizelyAsync("<API Token>", getApplication(), mOptimizelyEventListener);
 }
 ```

+*Note:
+   startOptimizelyAsync must be initialized on the UI (main) thread to coordinate with the activity lifecycle.*

 Optimizely needs to connect to the internet to allow you to use our online editor and to download new experiments once you've published them.
 If you don't already have the `INTERNET` permission declared in your `AndroidManifest.xml`, you will need to add the following permission line: